"This project has been challenging, but it gives you hands-on experience with how to create a useful product." |

 Applications are assessed on project planning, student organization, and potential for collaboration.
 A strong application is sophisticated and prepared with student assistance.
 It proposes student-generated ideas, demonstrates the teacher's ability to facilitate a self-directed learning project, and identifies potential community partnerships.

 Individual teachers or teams of two or three teachers may apply; a lead teacher must be designated for a team.
 Teachers may apply for early action to receive preliminary feedback that can enhance their initial application drafts for a stronger submission.
-A former InvenTeam may only apply for a Continuation Grant, if eligible.

 Mini-grants up to $250 each are available as part of the optional summer project development proposal to help develop final applications.

 The final application is a detailed project proposal that outlines seven core areas: